Skip to main content

 3. Use Tags for Scalability

-As your catalog grows, tags enable efficient authorization without listing every signal ID.
+As your signal set grows, tags enable efficient authorization without listing every signal ID.

 4. Document Value Types Clearly